Holy Cross Church, Frankfurt-Bornheim

-The Holy Cross Church (German: Heilig-Kreuz-Kirche) is a Catholic church in the Bornheim district of Frankfurt am Main (Germany).
-It is similar in design to the Frauenfriedenskirche (Church of Our Lady of Peace) in Frankfurt-Bockenheim.
-It was built by Martin Weber from 1928 to 1929, on a rise then known as Bornheimer Hang.
+The Holy Cross Church (German: Heilig-Kreuz-Kirche) is a Catholic church in the Bornheim district of Frankfurt am Main (Germany) in the Bornheimer Hang settlement.
+From 1929 to 1950 and again from 2007 to 2015, it was a branch church of the parish of St. Josef in Frankfurt am Main.
+In between, the church had its own parish from 1950 to 2007.
+It is located in the Roman Catholic Diocese of Limburg.

+The church was built by Martin Weber from 1928 to 1929, on a rise then known as Bornheimer Hang.
+It was finally completed on 25 August 1929 and handed to the Catholic congregation of Bornheim.
+It was damaged in the Second World War, and afterwards rebuilt with money donated for this purpose.
 The church is an unusual example of interwar modernism as sacred Bauhaus architecture.

-The church was finally completed on 25 August 1929 and handed to the Catholic congregation of Bornheim.
-It was damaged in the Second World War, and afterwards rebuilt with money donated for this purpose.
+Its design is similar to the Frauenfriedenskirche (Church of Our Lady of Peace) in Frankfurt-Bockenheim.

+Current Use

-It is a branch church of the parish of St. Josef and is part of the Roman Catholic Diocese of Limburg.
-The diocese dedicated it from 1 August 2007 as the location of a Holy Cross - Centre for Christian Meditation and Spirituality.
+The diocese dedicated it from 1 August 2007 as the location of a Holy Cross – Centre for Christian Meditation and Spirituality.
 The centre was directed from August 2007 until July 2018 by the Franciscan Helmut Schlegel OFM, who worked there until June 2019 as a retreat and meditation leader and priestly co-worker.
-Since November 2018 the centre is directed by the theologian Samuel Stricker, who works with a team of contributors, for example from the order of Medical Mission Sisters.
+Since November 2018 until May 2024 the centre was directed by the theologian Samuel Stricker, who worked with a team of contributors, for example from the order of Medical Mission Sisters.
+In May 2024, Kristina Wolf MMS took over as acting director of the centre, as Samuel Stricker moved to another position within the Diocese of Limburg.
+At the end of August 2025, the closure of the meditation centre of the Roman Catholic Diocese of Limburg founded in 2007 and its location was announced for the 4th Advent on December 20, 2025.
+The future use of the premises in Heilig Kreuz was not yet determined at that time.

 Since the beginning of the restoration of the interior of St. Leonhard in Frankfurt-Altstadt, the services of the local St. Leonhard's International English-Speaking Catholic Parish have been held in the Holy Cross Church since 7 May 2011.
 This remains the home of the Holy Cross Church even after the end of the work in St. Leonhard.